ptsteadman/baxter-teleoperation/README.md

 This repository contains code for an interactive console that allows you to send commands to Baxter, including starting teleoperation.
+Commands can be queued or interrupted for seamless operation.
+Also supports playback of joint positions or images as specified in CSV files.

 ##### Setup: